mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## Exercises ##

-0. Write a program that prints the string "My name is <insert your name here".
+0. Write a program that prints the string "My name is <insert your name here"`.

 ## Questions to answer ##

+0. What is Java?
+0. What is compiling?
+0. What is a comment?
 0. What is a string?
 0. What is a statement?
-0. What is compiling?